702BH/GameAIProjects/aiforgamesprojects/ProgrammingGameAIByExample/Raven/README.md

-# Inner Raven — Game AI Implementation
+# Raven — AI Implementation

 ## Project Summary
-Inner Raven is a focused implementation of the Raven project from *Programming Game AI by Example* inside a Godot-based sandbox.
+Raven is a focused implementation of the Raven project from *Programming Game AI by Example* Written in GDScript.
-The codebase emphasizes original systems engineering: custom navigation graph, collision, map tooling, and a goal-driven AI stack.
 Primary constraints are real-time simulation, deterministic behavior, and maintainable data structures for experimentation.

-## Demo / Screenshots
-- TBD (capture from `raven_main_scene.tscn` once visuals stabilize)

 ## Systems Overview
 - [Navigation Graph](#navigation-graph)